 Frequent job changing is even seen as a necessary step to earn a higher salary, meet new people, gain knowledge in different industries and cultures, keep skills fresh and remain competitive.

-If you are repeatedly moving employment companies consider the following:
+If you are fequently moving jobs you should consider the following:

-2. Job-hopping may be seen as a lack of loyalty, professionalism or being unqualified for the job.
-Prospective employers invest a lot of time, money and energy in developing the skills of new employees in the hope that they will grow and remain in the environment for a reasonable period of time (at least 3 years and more).
+Job-hopping may be seen as a lack of loyalty, professionalism or being unqualified for the job.
+Prospective employers invest a lot of time, money and energy in developing the skills of new employees in the hope that they will grow and remain in the environment for a reasonable period of time (at least 3 years).

-Follow me on Twitter or contact us with your questions at firstname.lastname@example.org
+Follow us on Twitter or contact us with your questions at firstname.lastname@example.org